Best Latte Cups and Mugs for the Home Barista

 Amuse – Professional Barista Set of 6 Cups

-This is a set of 6 white porcelain .
-They don't come with saucers, but they are priced accordingly.
+This is a set of 6 white porcelain latte cups.
+They don’t come with saucers, but they are priced accordingly.

 Yes they are called cappuccino cups, but they hold 10 ounces when they are filled to the brim.
 Make sure you take that in consideration.
 An 8 oz. coffee will fit properly, but if you need milk with that, there is not much more room left in the cup.
 Now, typically, a cup of coffee is 6 ounces in volume.
 A standard latte is about 8 ounces, so these cup are the perfect fit in my eyes, but everybody’s needs are different.